JakubJazdonczyk/internshipworkblog/Design-Journal.md

 ####MARKDOWN

-During the first week of the course we were introduced to the basics of two essential tools used for the interaction design world; Atom and Markdown.
+During the first week of the course we were introduced to the basics of two essential tools used for the interaction design world; [Atom] (https://atom.io/) and [Markdown] (http://en.wikipedia.org/wiki/Markdown).
 Atom is a free text editor created by Github used to code such languages as Markdown.
 Markdown was easy enough to understand, which was pretty good as I am new coding.
 We were given a project to familiarise ourselves with the program.
 We had the task change some text into markdown to match a PDF document.

 PDF file we were given:

 ![Imgur](http://i.imgur.com/5GDPfc3.jpg)